About Non-Production Organizations

 Limitations

 Coveo always prioritizes customer production organizations.
 Therefore, non-production organizations are allocated less resources and run on an infrastructure that isn’t as powerful as that of a production organization.
 As a result, if your non-production organization index contains a similar number of items as your production organization, you should expect slightly longer indexing and query response times.
 Content refreshes in a non-production organization may also be limited.
-For the same reasons, non-production organizations aren’t well suited for performance and load testing, and don’t support multi-region deployments or data residency outside the US.
+For the same reasons, non-production organizations aren’t well suited for performance and load testing, and don’t support multi-region deployments.

 Moreover, non-production and production organizations aren’t covered by the same service-level agreements (SLAs).
 Should an incident occur, the Coveo team always prioritizes production organizations during incidents to comply with its SLAs.
 Also due to the discrepancies between SLAs, performance tests can only be conducted in production organizations under specific circumstances.